Is Kratom Legal in Arizona?

 Brief Final Word

-If you made it this far, we appreciate you sticking around for the conclusion of our latest post: “Is Kratom Legal in Arizona?”.
-See, we told you kratom laws could be rather complex!
+If you made it this far, we appreciate you sticking around for the conclusion of “Is Kratom Legal in Arizona?”
+Let’s quickly recap what we’ve covered about Arizona’s kratom laws.

-Well, to begin, kratom is legal for sale and purchase throughout the state of Arizona.
-However, due to the Arizona Kratom Consumer Protection Act, there are several stipulations that vendors and consumers must abide by (wait until you’re 18, kids!).
+First, kratom is legal for sale and purchase throughout the state of Arizona.
+However, due to the Arizona Kratom Consumer Protection Act, there are several stipulations that vendors and consumers must abide by—wait until you’re 18, kids!

 Regulation ensures kratom quality and safety.
 Without oversight, there is no guarantee that what you’re getting is 100% pure Mitragyna speciosa kratom.
 We highly recommend going with an AKA certified kratom vendor (like ourselves), just to be safe!

-Advocacy is the best way to ensure that kratom remains safe and legal, for all (of age) individuals to enjoy.
+Advocacy is the best way to ensure that kratom remains safe and legal, for all individuals to enjoy.
 Kratom was traditionally a natural beverage, enjoyed by Southeast Asian laborers for centuries.
-We want kratom to return to its “roots” as the all natural beverage/plant it once was, as nature intended.
+We want to allow people to revisit kratom’s roots as the all-natural beverage/plant in addition to the wide range of new products that are available.
+To ensure access for those who like it and depend upon it, advocacy is essential.

 Thanks again for reading and cheers to better brewing!